CMU-17-214/s2024/assignments/hw5.md

 * Show a progress bar while data is loaded.
 * Show errors from the backend in the frontend, ideally with meaningful error messages.

-**What not to change:** We plan to automate some testing of your code and ask you to NOT change the `Connections` interface and the signature of the `smilingFacesBackend` function.
+**What not to change:** We plan to automate some testing of your code, as such, do NOT change the `Connections` interface and the signature of the `smilingFacesBackend` function.
 Also do not change the protocol between the backend and frontend (i.e., do not change the API endpoint addresses and the interfaces in `jobdata.ts`).
+If we cannot grade your submission because you change any of these, we will assign zero points to that specific rubric item.
 Make all external calls through the APIs in `Connections` and do not make web calls with any other API.
 You may, and probably should, develop your own abstractions on top of the functions in `Connections`.

 ## Submitting your work